 Materials and device-driven technology challenges are ushering an era of non-classical scaling.
 While the number of devices is expected to double every generation, the power efficiency of devices is growing slowly.
 The main reason behind this trend is that classical voltage scaling has effectively ended and capacitance of transistors is reducing slowly from one generation to another [1].
 While the number of transistors increases sixteen-fold from now through 2020, capacitance only reduces by 3X.
-Even assuming the optimistic material scaling projected in the ITRS roadmap materializes, power remains a limiting factor to performance.
-Based on ITRS scaling factors, if we consider sequential performance improvement from frequency scaling alone, performance will increase by 5X in 10 years with practically no reduction in power.
-If we instead, assume conservative scaling of 5% reduction in voltage per generation and no reduction in gate capacitance in future technology nodes, power increases by 3.4X.
-Architectural techniques are required to improve performance while being energy efficient as highlighted by others as well [16, 14]
+Using a conservative model of 5% reduction in voltage per generation and no reduction in gate capacitance in future technology nodes, power increases by 3.4X in 10 years.
+Architectural techniques are required to improve performance while being energy efficient as highlighted by others as well [18, 16].

-While there is consensus that hardware specialization can energy-efficiently improve performance, the programmability and implementation tradeoffs are daunting.
+While there is consensus that hardware specialization can energy-efficiently improve performance, the programmability and implementation challenges are daunting.
 This paper explores hardware specialization using a codesigned hardware-compiler approach that avoids disruptive hardware or software changes.
-The basic idea is to dynamically specialize hardware to match application phases.
+The idea is to dynamically specialize hardware to match application phases.
 We call the execution model, Dynamically Specialized Execution (DySE).
-Our co-designed compiler slices applications into phases and maps them to the hardware substrate - Dynamically Specialized Execution Resource (DySER) blocks.
+The compiler slices applications into phases and maps them to the hardware substrate - Dynamically Specialized Execution Resource (DySER) blocks.

-The DySER block is integrated like a functional unit into a processor's pipeline.
-It is a heterogeneous array of bare computation units interconnected with a circuitswitched mesh network, without any storage or other overhead resources.
-The key insight is to leave only the computation units on the commonly executed hardware path.
-The circuit-switched network design provides energy efficiency.
-By providing support for flow-control in this network, we can pipeline invocations, multiple loads/stores, and complex control-flow in code-regions.
-As part of the compiler, we develop a novel path-profiling flow that develops trees of paths ranging hundreds of instructions that capture the most commonly executed code.
-These trees are then mapped to DySER blocks and run-time configuration creates specialized datapaths.
+A DySER block is integrated like a functional unit into a processor's pipeline.
+It is a heterogeneous array of computation units interconnected with a circuit-switched mesh network, without any storage or other overhead resources.
+The key insight is to leave only the computation units on the commonly executed hardware path, eliminating perinstruction overheads such as fetch, decode, and register access.
+Circuit-switching in the network provides energy efficiency.
+By providing support for network flow-control, we can pipeline multiple DySER invocations and tolerate loads/stores cache misses.
+As part of the compiler, we develop a novel path-profiling technique that develops trees of paths ranging hundreds of instructions that capture the most commonly executed code.
+These trees are then mapped to DySER blocks creating specialized datapaths at run-time.

-DySER integrates a very general purpose and flexible accelerator into a processor pipeline and with its codesigned compiler, the same hardware can target "any" application and diverse domains through dynamic specialization.
-This specialization can help address energy efficiency challenges of technology scaling.
-Judiciously exploiting technology and architecture capability, DySER overcomes the complexity, domain-specialization, program-scope and language restrictions, and scalability restrictions of previous efforts.
+Thus, DySER integrates a very general purpose and flexible accelerator into a processor pipeline and with its co-designed compiler, the same hardware can target "any" application and diverse domains through dynamic specialization.
+This specialization can help improve energy efficiency.
+Judiciously exploiting technology and architecture capability, DySER overcomes the complexity, domainspecialization, program-scope and language restrictions, and scalability restrictions of previous efforts.

-We have implemented the DySER module in Verilog and synthesized it on an 55nm technology library and we have built a compiler-pass in GCC to identify path-trees and create mappings.
-Our results show: i) A 64-functionalunit DySER datapath occupies the same area as a 64KB single-ported SRAM and can cover 12% to 100% of applications' dynamically executed instruction stream. ii) In most cases two DySER blocks can achieve the same performance (within 5%) as having a specialized block for each path-tree. iii) When coupled to a single-issue processor, two DySER blocks provide geometric mean speedup of 2.1X (1.1X to 10X), and geometric mean energy reduction of 40% (up to 70%) and geometric-mean energy-delay product reduction of 2.7X. iv) With a dual-issue and 4-issue OOO machine we see similar performance improvements.
+We have implemented the DySER module in Verilog and synthesized it on a 55nm technology library and we have built a compiler-pass in GCC to identify path-trees and create mappings.
+Our results show: i) A 64-functionalunit DySER datapath occupies the same area as a 64KB single-ported SRAM and can cover 12% to 100% of applications' dynamically executed instruction stream. ii) In most cases two DySER blocks can achieve the same performance (within 5%) as having a specialized block for each path-tree. iii) When coupled to a single-issue processor, two DySER blocks provide geometric mean speedup of 2.1X (1.1X to 10X), and geometric mean energy reduction of 40% (up to 70%) and geometric-mean energy-delay product reduction of 2.7X. iv) With a dual-issue and 4-issue out-of-order (OOO) machine we see similar performance improvements.

 The remainder of this paper is organized as follows.

-Section 2 provides rationale and overview for the DySE execution model.
-Section 3 describes the architecture, Section 4 describes the compiler and Section 5 presents results.
+Section 2 provides rationale and overview.
+Section 3 describes the architecture, Section 4 describes the compiler's role and Section 5 presents results.
 Section 6 discusses related work and Section 7 concludes.

-2 A Case for Dynamically Specialized Execution
+2 A Case for Dynamically Specialized Datapaths